grpc-ecosystem/go-grpc-middleware/tags/logrus/DOC.md

 ``` go
 func Extract(ctx context.Context) *logrus.Entry
 ```
-Extract takes the call-scoped logrus.Entry from ctxlogger_logrus middleware.
+Extract takes the call-scoped logrus.Entry from ctx_logrus middleware.

-If the ctxlogger_logrus middleware wasn't used, a no-op `logrus.Entry` is returned.
+If the ctx_logrus middleware wasn't used, a no-op `logrus.Entry` is returned.
 This makes it safe to use regardless.

 ## <a name="ToContext">func</a> [ToContext](./context.go#L59)